v0dk4l1m3/ExData_Plotting1/README.md

 ## INSTRUCTION

 First thing first,  download the data and extract the raw txt file into a local working folder (in this case, ~/R).
 Please use the R Console to run the functions;  DO NOT use R Studio.
+Each function will read the raw data, extract the relevant subset of data, write a new table with the subset of data, and finally plot the image as instructed.

 ## Introduction